Venice for Visitors logo

 Please note:

-• Most of the links on our accommodations pages point to hotel Web sites managed by Venere, an Expedia subsidiary that is Italy's leading discount reservations service.
-Venere's rates are usually lower than official hotel "rack rates," and if you're lucky, the hotelier will upgrade you when a better room is available (since hoteliers know that booking sites invite their customers to rate hotels or submit reviews).
+• Many of the links on our accommodations pages point to hotel Web pages at our affiliate partner, Booking.com, which is Europe's leading secure reservations service.
+Rates from Booking.com tend to be lower than official hotel "rack rates," and if you're lucky, the hotelier will upgrade you when a better room is available (since hoteliers know that booking sites invite their customers to rate hotels or submit reviews).
+Booking.com represents nearly all Venice hotels, and it even has a local office in Venice.

-• The city of Venice now charges a tourist tax that averages several euros per night, per person, for the first five days at a hotel, B&B, hostel, or vacation apartment.
+• The city of Venice charges a tourist tax that averages several euros per night, per person, for the first five days at a hotel, B&B, hostel, or vacation apartment.
 The exact amount depends on location, the class and type of accommodation, and other factors.
-Unlike VAT, the tax is added to your bill instead of being included in the rate, and you'll often need to pay it in cash.
-(The tax is an annoyance, especially in a city that already charges outrageous fees for tourists who use water buses or public toilets, but it shouldn't be enough to affect your hotel plans.)
+Unlike VAT, the tax is added to your bill instead of being included in the rate.
+At many hotels, you'll need to pay it separately in cash, so it's a good idea to have some euros on hand when you arrive at the hotel.

 In this article: